xenit-eu/dynamic-extensions-for-alfresco/documentation/Extension_Point_WebScripts.md

 If you do not provide a template with the correct name, the expected path + name will be printed in the output.

 You can also define an explicit template path using `@ResponseTemplate`.
-With this annotation set on the method, a template will be used despite the return type.
+With this annotation set on the method, a template will be used regardless of the return type.
 (Map no longer required)

 As a final note, you can also inject the model: